telerik/reporting-docs/knowledge-base/system-null-reference-exception-docker.md

 ```

 ## Solution
-Install the Microsoft true type fonts in the container and point the fonts folder in app.config file.
+[Install the Microsoft true type fonts](https://www.maketecheasier.com/install-microsoft-truetype-fonts-linux/) in the container and point the fonts folder in the application configuratino file, for example, __app.config__ file for desktop applications.